-Hosting a suite of business-critical passenger, operational, safety and security applications, Icomera has deployed a best-in-class example of the Intelligent Train for Northern.
+Hosting a suite of business-critical passenger, operational, safety and security applications, Icomera deployed a best-in-class example of the digital train for Northern.

-From the initial system design, through to the commissioning process, to providing ongoing remote and onsite support, Icomera continues to play a pivotal role in the roll-out, guiding Northern’s migration towards a fully digital fleet.
+From the initial system design, through to the commissioning process, to providing ongoing remote and onsite support, Icomera continues to play a pivotal role in the project.

 Commencing a Successful Partnership…

 A publicly-owned UK rail operator, Northern connects tens of thousands of people to work, leisure and education every day.
 Its fleet of trains travel between regional hubs including Bradford, Carlisle, Chester, Liverpool, Leeds, Manchester, Sheffield, Hull and Newcastle.